outaagunga/documentation/strategy-forex.md

 3. **Price Location**

-   * Candle close is within X × ATR of the Upper Bollinger Band SD1 AND the entry candle range is not greater than Z × ATR (e.g. Z ≤ 1.2)
+   * Candle close is within ATRDistance × ATR of the Upper Bollinger Band SD1 AND the entry candle range, defined as (High − Low) of the entry bar, is not greater than Z × ATR (e.g. Z ≤ 1.2)
-   * Price continues to “hug” the Upper Band: closes remain within 1.5 × X × ATR above or below the SD1 band; temporary deviation for 1 bar is allowed without invalidating the trade
+   * Price continues to “hug” the Upper Band: closes remain within 1.5 × ATRDistance × ATR above or below the SD1 band; temporary deviation for 1 bar is allowed without invalidating the trade

 4. **Momentum Confirmation**